mebobby2/rumbl/README.md

 Changesets can validate data—for example, the length or the format of a field—on the fly, but validations that depend on data integrity are left to the database in the shape of constraints.

+## Channels

+Whereas request/response interactions are stateless, conversations in a long-running process can be stateful.
+This means that for more-sophisticated user interactions like interactive pages or multiplayer games, you don’t have to work so hard to keep track of the conversation by using cookies, databases, or the like.
+Each call to a channel simply picks up where the last one left off.

 # Upto
 page 379
 Extending Phoenix with Protocols